|Dewgong||Water/Ice||Cave||5 (unknown), 10 (unknown)|

 After going down the ladder, search the rocks near the bottom-left corner.
 You should find another Heart Scale.
 Hang onto this for later.
 Next, go east.
 Over here, there’s the first stone block again.
 Use Strong Push to nudge it into the hole directly to its right.
 If you’re courageous, you can jump into the hole after doing so.

 However, this time, it’s a bit riskier.
 If you fall through this hole, you’ll end up plunging into water on Floor B3F.
 If both of the stone blocks from 1F haven’t reached B3F, the rapid currents will push you towards the north-east corner of B4F.
 Instead, we recommend going back to Floor B1F.
-Then go down the ladder near the centre.
+Then go down the ladder near the center.

 Floor B2F (main)

-You’ll arrive near the centre.
+You’ll arrive near the center.
 Head south-west, down the left hand side slope, towards the far corner.
 There’s a ladder here that you can use to continue downstairs.
 By the way, if you go east from here–or south east from where you arrived–you’ll come across a ladder that goes upstairs.
 But right now, you’ll find nothing if you go that way.

 Floor B3F (main)